 - In the first season of The Guild, Stalker with a Crush Zaboo shows up on Codex's doorstep announcing that he wants to move their online "relationship" to real life.
 He casually rattles off all the things he has learned about her, including her cell phone record, medication dosage, and "every floor plan of every place you have ever lived."
 Codex is flustered, but it's Played for Laughs.

 - In Madagascar 2, Melman recites a lot of minor details about Gloria when he interrupts her date with Moto Moto, including her favourite meal.
 This convinces Gloria that Melman really loves her, while Moto Moto is only interested in her because of her bulk.

-- The Simpsons: In "Blood Feud", Marge demonstrates an intimate knowledge of not just her husband but her whole family, including Homer's blood type and earmuff size, Lisa's ring and shoe sizes, and Bart's number of teeth and allergies.
+- In "Blood Feud", Marge demonstrates an intimate knowledge of not just her husband but her whole family, including Homer's blood type and earmuff size, Lisa's ring and shoe sizes, and Bart's number of teeth and allergies.